aws-samples/cfn101-workshop/content/basics/templates/resource-return-values/index.md

 1. In **Prepare template**, choose **Template is ready**.
 1. In **Template source**, select **Upload a template file**.
 1. Upload the `resource-return-values-challenge.yaml` template, and choose **Next**.
 1. Enter a stack name.
-For example, `cfn-workshop-return-values-challenge`.
+For example, `cfn-workshop-resource-return-values-challenge`.
 When ready, choose **Next**.
 1. Choose to accept default values on the **Configure stack options** page; scroll to the bottom of the page, and choose **Next**.
 1. In the review page, scroll to the bottom and choose **Create stack**.
 1. Refresh the page until you see the `CREATE_COMPLETE` status for your stack.